kiliman/tailwindui-crawler/README.md

 serve
 ```

-In order to see the components styled, you probably will want to use `TRANSFORMERS=addTailwindCss,prefixSrc,useInter`.
+> NOTE: In order to see the components styled, you probably will want to use `TRANSFORMERS=addTailwindCss,prefixSrc,useInter`.

 ---